11jo/JOining_Party/Readme.md

    - Implement a little script to other (not selected) NPCs.

 - [All_In.BAF](https://github.com/11jo/JOining_Party/blob/main/JOining_Party_Select/Baf/All_In.BAF)
-   - Added to each selected NPCs to deal with Npc to Familiar switch.
+   - Added to each selected NPCs to deal with Npc to Familiar switch and statut.

 - [%JO_JOIN%.BAF](https://github.com/11jo/JOining_Party/blob/main/JOining_Party_Select/Baf)
-   -  JO_JOIN1.BAF to JO_JOIN5.BAF are scripts added to Familiar OVERRIDE script, only for a short time, it will set the right dialog and script depending of the NPC.
+   -  JO_JOIN1.BAF to JO_JOIN5.BAF are scripts added to Familiar OVERRIDE script, only for a short time, it will set the right dialog and script depending of the NPC/Familiar.

 - [JO_JOINI.BAF](https://github.com/11jo/JOining_Party/blob/main/JOining_Party_Select/Baf/JO_JOINI.BAF)
    - Script added to Familiar GENERAL script, will remain, it will deal with switch order and Familiar behavior.